byo-books/pretty_laughable_lang/README.md

 But you can learn how to do it by reading the source code.

-Or you might like the online [tutorial](https://build-your-own.org/b2a/p0_intro.html) on building your own compiler, which is part of the WIP book "[5 Cool Coding Challenges from Beginner to Advanced](https://build-your-own.org/b2a/)".
+Or you might like the WIP book [From Source Code To Machine Code](https://build-your-own.org/compiler/), which this repo is based on.